Fattening room

-The fattening room is a practice in Nigeria whereby women or adolescent girls are kept away from their companions, societal interactions and also from performing their customary duties.
+The fattening room is a practice in the Efik part of Nigeria whereby women or adolescent girls are kept away from their companions, societal interactions and also from performing their customary duties.
 This period may range from three months to seven years depending on the wealth of their father.

 Background

 The purpose of the fattening room is to groom and raise girls or intended brides according to the traditional norms of the people.
 This is to enable them in taking care of their prospective husbands and their future homes.
 A fattening room is like a traditional school where the lady or bride is groomed into a good mother, a wife, with an overall good character, that will be attractive to men.
 Another perspective argues that the main purpose of the fattening room is used to create plump women.
 This is because the society that practice it believe that surplus flesh ensures greater chances of fertility and a healthy baby.
-For this reason the maidens are fed on a variety of food and are taught new rituals and skills.
+For this reason, the maidens are fed on a variety of food and are taught new rituals and skills.
 The fattening room is also used as a retreat prior to a major social change in a person's life.